StarRocks/starrocks/docs/en/table_design/indexes/Bitmap_index.md

 SELECT count(1) FROM lineorder_with_index WHERE lo_partkey=10000;
 ```

-**Query** **Performance Analysis**: According to StarRocks' default configuration, Bitmap Index is used when the number of distinct values/column cardinality < `bitmap_max_filter_ratio/1000` (default 1/1000).
+**Query performance analysis**: According to StarRocks' default configuration, Bitmap Index is used when the number of distinct values/column cardinality < `bitmap_max_filter_ratio/1000` (default 1/1000).
 Since this condition is met, the query uses the Bitmap Index, and the performance is similar to use the Bitmap Index compulsorily.

-Total time: 0.014 seconds, including **0.008 seconds for loading data and** **Bitmap** **Index**, and 0.003 seconds for Bitmap Index filtering.
+Total time: 0.014 seconds, including **0.008 seconds for loading data and bitmap index**, and 0.003 seconds for Bitmap Index filtering.

 ```Bash
 PullRowNum: 255 // Number of rows in the result set.